FS-Frost/Asu.Utilidades/README.md

 Library on .NET Framework to work with subtitles on ASS format.

 ## Requirements
-- Microsoft .Net Framework 4.0 o mayor.
+- Microsoft .Net Framework 4.0 or higher.
 - NUnit Framework 3.9.

 ## Some use cases